-How Financial Planners Can Work with HR Officers
+How Financial Planners Can Best Work with HR Officers

 When taken at face value, the roles of Financial Planner and HR Officer may not appear to have much in common.
 Yet, it has become increasingly clear in recent times that these two roles can dovetail together perfectly in some situations.

-The clearest benefit to be found in this joint approach is when it comes to helping senior employees who are considering their retirement options.
+The clearest benefit to be found in this joint approach is when it comes a company’s employees.
+There is more to it than just that, though.
 So, how can these professionals work together to everyone’s benefit?